nav-e/nav-e/README.md

-# GreenNav
+# nav-e

-This project aims to provide a reference implementation for a GreenNav (Green Navigation) front end.
-It makes use of the different react elements created for GreenNav.
+This project aims to provide a reference implementation for a nav-e front end.
+It makes use of the different react elements created for nav-e.

 ![Screenshot](https://cloud.githubusercontent.com/assets/1525818/20647282/91a869c0-b490-11e6-9fda-ff542229dade.gif)